supervisely/developer-portal/app-development/neural-network-integration/inference/instance-segmentation.md

 **1. load_on_device**

-The following code download the model weights by url, create the model by config from `./my_model/model_info.json` (which is one of detectron2 configuration files).
+The following code downloads model weights, creates the model according to config `my_model/model_info.json` (which will instantiate one of detectron2 architecture).
-Also it's saving the model (`self.predictor`) and classes (`self.class_names`) for further use:
+Also it will keep the model as a `self.predictor` and classes as `self.class_names` for further use:

 ```python
 class MyModel(sly.nn.inference.InstanceSegmentation):